 “I will never forget the look on my mother’s face when my acceptance letter from the University of Redlands came in the mail,” says Tun.
 “My mother is one of the bravest, toughest, and most amazing individuals that I know of to this day, and I am well aware of how much she has had to sacrifice, and is still sacrificing, just in order to get me to where I am today.”

-Currently a freshman, Tun has already turned his focus to biology and chemistry, and plans to go to medical school.
+With an academic focus on biology and chemistry at Redlands, Tun plans to go to medical school.
 “I personally can say that this University is already starting to shape me into an individual who is ready to make a real impact on society, as well as the field of medicine.”

 Tun was interested in the sciences from a young age, but nothing drew his attention quite like his first biology class at Redlands with Professor Jim Blauth.
 “I truly believe that the University’s rigorous biology and pre-health program will prepare me for the MCAT and for graduate school,” he says.

 Tun also wants to take advantage of the full spectrum of liberal arts education that Redlands offers.
 Psychology, religion and creative writing all appeal to him.
 “I know that I want to focus on science, but at the same time I want to be a well rounded citizen.
 In the end it’s not good to base your life off just one field of knowledge.”

 Hailing from the Pacific Northwest, San enjoys nature and the outdoors, and here at Redlands he has found ample opportunity to explore the surrounding area, including trips to Big Bear Lake, Joshua Tree and the Indian Canyons.
 In fact, says Tun, he has found everything he was looking for in a university.
 “I am looking forward to spending the next three and a half years of my life as a student here at the University of Redlands, and I’m proud to call myself a Bulldog.”